To Wallace and Edna McAfee

 A Group is composed of a number of individuals who meet and share

-project is, in many ways, a Group project.
-Many other people have
+themselves with one another.
+This project is, in many ways, a Group project.

-able to help.
-They have contributed immeasurably to my understanding.
-If it were possible I would like to communicate my
+They, too, have contributed to my understanding.
+If it were possible I would like to communicate my appreciation to them also.

 My friends